How to keep all of your accounts safe in a world where people want your data

-some data hack or leak hitting the headlines.
-With so much of modern life now stored and managed online, it’s vital that you keep your most important accounts locked up and as well protected as possible—which is what we’re here to help you with.
+It seems like barely a week goes by without some data hack or leak hitting the headlines.
+With so much of modern life now stored and managed online, it’s vital that you keep your most important accounts locked up and as well-protected as possible—which is what we’re here to help you with.

-choose long, strong passwords for all your accounts, pick different ones for each service, and change them regularly… and if that sounds like a lot of memorization, then make use of a password manager.
+A lot of security measures will be the same across all of your major online accounts, it’s just a question of knowing where to find them and how to switch them on.
+In general, choose long, strong passwords, pick different ones for each service, and change them regularly… and if that sounds like a lot of memorization, make use of a password manager.
 This password-choosing guide is a good resource as well.

 Also switch on two-factor authentication wherever possible.
 Two-factor authentication (or verification) forces anyone trying to access your account to provide more than just a username and password—your account will also require a secondary code or verification process, often provided on another device.
 This does give you another hoop to jump through when you’re signing in, but what’s inconvenient to you is a much bigger hurdle to somebody who has stolen your password.